jh000107/OpenWeather/README.md

 **Objective**: Perform batch processing on the preprocessed data to handle large-scale data transformations and aggregations using Azure Synapse with PySpark.
 The processed data will be stored in the Gold layer of Azure Data Lake Storage.

 Source to be added

+## Data Loading

+**Objective**: Move the processed data from the Gold layer in Azure Data Lake Storage (ADLS) to the data warehouse using Azure Synapse Analytics.
+Specifically, we are ingesting data from our storage account first into external tables, then branching off those external tables to create internal synapse dimension, fact, and aggregated tables.